Jaseci-Labs/jaseci/docs/docs/internals/vision/rules.md

 No exceptions to these rules.
 If a PR sneaks in that doesn't follow this protocol, it is subject to reversion.

 ## How to Inject Ideas on Language Improvement/Suggestions

+Visit our [Ideas (JSEPs) page](./ideas.md) and follow the process.
+Everyone is welcome to propose ideas!!